 The Mirabai Bush Contemplative Scholars Program

-We are proud to honor the work of Mirabai Bush, CMind’s founding Director, with a new annual award program for emerging scholars.
+To honor the work of Mirabai Bush, CMind’s founding Director, we announce a new annual award program for emerging scholars.

 Mirabai Bush is a co-founder of the Center for Contemplative Mind in Society and served as its Executive Director until 2008.
 Under her direction, CMind developed many programs serving educators, youth and youth leaders, lawyers and judges, businesspeople, social justice and environmental activists, military caregivers and journalists, and grew a network of thousands of people integrating contemplative practice and perspective into their lives and work.
 Since 2008, she has served as a Senior Fellow at CMind.
 Her manifestation of mindfulness in action has been a warm and steady source of inspiration.
 To recognize her extraordinary contributions, on the occasion of celebrating the 20th anniversary of CMind in October 2017, we established the Mirabai Bush Contemplative Scholars program.

-CMind is now accepting applications from graduate students and junior faculty* to become the first Mirabai Bush Contemplative Scholars.
+Through July 31, 2018, CMind accepted applications from graduate students and junior faculty* to become the first Mirabai Bush Contemplative Scholars.
 These awards will provide financial support to two emerging scholars in this field to attend the 10th Annual ACMHE Conference, in Amherst, Massachusetts: Imagining Humane Institutions: Connection, Social Action and Scholarship Rooted in Contemplative Practices.